Jetson Nano Benchmarks on Fastvideo SDK

 Embedded imaging applications can definitely benefit from the latest release of NVIDIA Jetson Nano hardware.
 NVIDIA Jetson Nano is a small, powerful computer with embedded GPU that lets you run multiple neural networks in parallel for applications like image classification, object detection, segmentation, and speech processing.

-We've tested Image & Video Processing SDK from Fastvideo with NVIDIA Jetson Nano and here we present our results of benchmarking for software modules which are specific for camera applications.
+We've tested Image & Video Processing SDK from Fastvideo with NVIDIA Jetson Nano Developer Kit and here we present our results of benchmarking for software modules which are specific for camera applications.

 Fig.1.
 Jetson Nano Module